usernew20/lampscan/LAMPscan Manual.md

 ### **Common Issues**

-- **Missing Dependencies**: Ensure all required tools are installed.
+- **Missing Dependencies**: Ensure all required

+tools (Nmap, Nikto, curl, jq, dig, ping6) are installed.
+- **Configuration Errors**: Verify that the `lampscan.conf` file is correctly formatted and contains valid options.
+- **Insufficient Permissions**: Ensure the script is run with `sudo` to allow full scanning capabilities, especially for privileged ports.
+- **Network Connectivity**: Ensure the target is reachable and that there are no network issues preventing the scan from running.

+### **CVE Lookup Issues**

-- **Permission Issues**: Run the script with `sudo` to ensure it has the necessary permissions.
+- **API Access Issues**: Ensure that the script has network access and that the API key for NVD (if required) is correctly configured.
-- **Invalid Configuration**: Double-check the `lampscan.conf` file for syntax errors or invalid options.
-- **Custom Group Issues**: If custom scripts in the `CUSTOM_NMAP_SCRIPTS` variable are not found or incorrectly defined, the script will issue a warning.
-Ensure that the paths and script names are correct.

-### **Contact and Support**

-For further assistance, please raise an issue on the LAMPscan repository or contact the maintainers directly.
+- **JSON Parsing Errors**: If the script encounters invalid JSON from the NVD API, it will log a warning.
+Check your internet connection and API limits.
+- **403 Forbidden Errors**: These may occur if the NVD API rate limit is exceeded or if access is blocked.
+Retry after some time or check your network settings.

+---

+## **Contributing**

+We welcome contributions from the community.
+If you'd like to add new features, fix bugs, or improve the documentation, please fork the repository and submit a pull request.

+---

+## **License**

+LAMPscan is released under the MIT License.
+See the LICENSE file for more details.